• Skip to primary navigation

 • Lobster

-Serve your frutti di mare over linguine, and pour a little of the best olive oil you have on top for added flavor.
+Serve your Frutti di mare over linguine, pouring a little of the best olive oil you have on top for added flavor.
 If you want to spice it up a bit, you can also try a drizzle of chili oil.

 And I know Italians don’t like cheese with seafood, but I always add some grated Romano cheese to my pasta dishes — even seafood.